What is Respect?

 3. One person has respect and the other does not.
 The person with respect might get in trouble.

 This classification looks simple, but it is not, because the line between respectful and disrespectful is fluid.
 Sometimes a person behaves respectfully, sometimes not.
 It depends on the situation.
-What one person considers disrespectful is still acceptable to another.
+When it comes to their own advantage, some people are suddenly no longer tolerant, polite and honest.

 Respect and a "good will" belong together